tuncbb/aegis/README.md

 ```
 ## Helius API Integration

 - Thanks to Helius Labs, API integration is done by a simple request function (under `src/utils.py`) as seen below.
+NFT_SALE request is used to fetch sale data to see if royalty fee is paid or not.
+Request data returns to `handler.py` and `handler.py` calls some other functions in `utils.py` to compare sale records in Aegis API.
+-
-Webhook integration is also being developed right now for less API credit consume, using AWS Lambda.
+- Webhook integration is also being developed right now for less API credit consume, using AWS Lambda.

 ``` python
 def helius(mint, api_key):